michae1/delivery-admin/README.md

 ### Tests ###

-* There are some unit and integration tests, to run:
+* To run unit and integration tests:
 `grunt test`